Team

 Dr Dyndał graduated in 2014 from the AGH University of Science and Technology, Krakow, where she obtained her MSc degree in chemical technology.
 In 2019, she received a PhD degree in the field of materials engineering and since 2019 she works as an assistant professor in the Department of Electronics AGH.
 She is a member of the Polish Vacuum Society.
 Her research interests include thin films obtained by the CVD and PVD methods.
 She is also interested in the measurement of the optical properties of the materials.
 Her interests also include photovoltaics.
 Dr Dynal is a PI of a grant founded by the National Science Centre and the investigator of the project under the Operational Programme Intelligent Development 2014-2020, co-financed by the European Regional Development Fund.
 In 2020, she received a gold medal at the 13th International Trade Fair and Competition for Inventions and Innovations INTARG®2020.

-Mgr inż.
-Anna Paleczek, (MSc) PhD student
+Dr inż.
+Anna Paleczek, (PhD)

 AGH University of Science and Technology